 Glimpses of the Past: Historic New Mexico Prints 1880-1950

-Beginning June 5, Couse-Sharp Historic Site presents a substantial exhibition of graphic media focusing on northern New Mexico, most never before seen by the public.
+Beginning June 5, Couse-Sharp Historic Site presents a significant exhibition of graphic media focusing on northern New Mexico, most never before seen by the public.
 Glimpses of the Past: Historic New Mexico Prints, 1880–1950 encompasses a variety of techniques ranging from etching and lithography to woodblock printing, linocut, aquatint, serigraphy and monotype.

 “The exhibition is stylistically diverse with examples of academic realism, regionalism, modernism and cubist-inspired abstraction,” said David Clemmer, guest curator.
 “We’ve included work by artists who will be familiar to many, but the primary focus is on the work of lesser-known printmakers who worked in New Mexico for a few years, for a season, or even only for a few days.”
 The 52 pieces, from a single private collection, are installed in the 1830s Luna Family Chapel at the historic site, which was also Joseph Henry Sharp’s first painting studio in Taos.

 Once the success and renown of the Taos Society of Artists put northern New Mexico on the art world map, the region began to attract artists from across the country and around the world.
 Many were painters, but artists who worked in the print medium made the trek as well.
 A significant number of the exhibited prints were produced from the mid-1920s through the ‘40s when widespread economic hardship made it difficult for artists to sell their work.
 The print medium allowed an artist to produce multiple images quickly and inexpensively and sell them at prices affordable for collectors of modest means.